FabricioPaoloni/fullstackopen-part2/phonebook/README.md

+phonebook app project corresponding to FullStackOpen part2 course.
+You have to run the db.json with json-server in order to try this app, otherwise fetching data will fail, you should use 2 terminal windows, both located in the phonebook app folder:

+Terminal 1: npx json-server db.json
+Terminal 2: npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.